oracle-devrel/cd3-automation-toolkit/docs/upgrade-toolkit.md

 3. Execute _terraform init -upgrade_ from outdir
 4. If you had utilized 'Upload current terraform files/state to Resource Manager' option under 'Developer Services' to upload terraform stack to Resource Manager for v10, then you must copy existing 'rm_ocids.csv' file from _/cd3user/tenancies/<customer\_name>/terraform\_files/_ <b>to</b> _/cd3user/tenancies/<customer\_name>/terraform\_files/<region\_dir>_ before using this option again with v10.1.
 5. Changes to the CD3 excel sheet templates include correction of the dropdowns for all tabs, few changes in Policies tab wrt policy statements.
 So users can keep using the v10 templates.
 6. The new release supports a separate directory for each service.
-In order to use this feature for existing customers, execute createTenancy.py using a new outdir with  'outdir_structure_file' parameter set and then run export of the tenanncy into this new outdir using Non Greenfield workflow.
+In order to use this feature for existing customers, execute createTenancy.py using a new outdir with  'outdir_structure_file' parameter set and then run export of the tenanncy into this new outdir using export_resources (Non Greenfield) workflow.

 ## Upgrade to Release v10 from v9.2.1
 1. Follow the steps in [Launch Docker Container](launch-from-local.md) to build new image with latest code and launch the container by specifying same path for <directory_in_local_system_where_the_files_must_be_generated> to keep using same outdir.